ben5311/ranger2/README.md

 ### Get up and running

+1. Open the project folder in [VS Code](https://code.visualstudio.com/).
-1. Ensure that [Node](https://nodejs.org/en/download/) is installed.
+2. Ensure that [Node](https://nodejs.org/en/download/) is installed.
-2. Run `npm install` to download all project dependencies.
+3. Run `npm install` to download all project dependencies.
-3. Run `npm run watch` to generate TypeScript code from the grammar definition and to compile it to JavaScript.

-    This task runs automatically the next time you open this project folder with VS Code.
 4. Press `F5` to open a new window with the extension loaded (VS Code Extension Host).
 5. Open a file inside `examples` folder or create a new file with file name suffix `.ranger`.
 6. Verify that syntax highlighting, validation, completion etc. are working as expected.

 ### Make changes

-* Changes to the grammar and the source code take effect when you reload the VS Code Extension Host (`Ctrl+R` or `Cmd+R` on Mac).
+* There is a background task that automatically compiles changes to the grammar and the source code into JavaScript code.
+* To apply the changes, reload the VS Code Extension Host (`Ctrl+R` or `Cmd+R` on Mac).
-Alternatively, close the Extension Host and press `F5` again.
+* Alternatively, you can close the Extension Host and press `F5` again.
+* If the changes don't seem to take effect, go to the VS Code Terminal panel and check for errors in the output of the `npm watch` task.

 ### Debug